aimat-lab/gcnn_keras/README.md

 ### Representation

-A graph of `N` nodes and `M` edges is commonly represented by a list of node or edge attributes: `node_attr` or `edge_attr`, respectively, plus a list of indices pairs *(i, j)* that represents a directed edge in the graph: `edge_index`.
+A graph of `N` nodes and `M` edges is commonly represented by a list of node or edge attributes: `node_attr` or `edge_attr`, respectively, plus a list of indices pairs `(i, j)` that represents a directed edge in the graph: `edge_index`.
+The feature dimension of attributes is denoted by `F`.
-Alternatively, an adjacency matrix `A` of shape `(N, N)` can be ascribed that has ones where there is an edge between nodes and 0 elsewhere.
-Consequently, sum of `A` will give `M` edges.
+Alternatively, an adjacency matrix `A_ij` of shape `(N, N)` can be ascribed that has 'ones' entries where there is an edge between nodes and 'zeros' elsewhere.
+Consequently, sum of `A_ij` will give `M` edges.

 <a name="implementation-details-input"></a>
 ### Input